 Over the past several years, research on fairness, equity, and accountability in the context of machine learning has extensively demonstrated ethical risks in the deployment of machine learning systems in critical infrastructure, such as medical imaging.
-With this special issue, we aim to encourage and emphasize research on and discussion of fairness of AI within the medical imaging domain.
+With this special issue, we aimed to encourage and emphasize research on and discussion of fairness of AI within the medical imaging domain.
 Topics include but are not limited to:

 - Assessment of bias in ML applications for medical imaging